ScreenPort SDI USER GUIDE

 - Do not use this device with any heat sources or near fire.

 - Use the antenna included in the package that is approved by the manufacturer.
 The antenna gain that is used with this device cannot exceed 3.2dBi.

 - Refer all servicing to qualified service personnel. * Servicing is required when the device has been damaged in any way, either by physical or electrical means.

 - This product uses semiconductors that can be damaged by electrostatic discharge (ESD).
 When handling, care must be taken so that the device is not damaged.
 Damage due to inappropriate handling is not covered by the warranty.

 ScreenPort SDI shall be disposed of separately from household waste.
 When it reaches its end of life, take it to a collection point designated by local authorities.
 Separate collection and recycling at the time of disposal will help conserve natural resources and ensure that ScreenPort SDI is recycled in a manner that protects human health and the environment.
 For more information about electronic and electrical waste equipment that will ensure the safety of human health and environment disposal, recover and collection points, please contact your local city center, household waste disposal service, reseller or manufacturer of the equipment.

-If for import of ScreenPort SDI to or it’s operation within any country other than Slovakia it is required to fulfil additional legal requirements than those provided by the manufacturer herein, you agree to obtain all permissions and for legal compliance.
+If for import of ScreenPort SDI to or its operation within any country other than Slovakia it is required to fulfill additional legal requirements than those provided by the manufacturer herein, you agree to obtain all permissions and for legal compliance.